max/heroku-values/README.md

 # heroku-values

-Heroku's values at your terminal.
+My take on Heroku's values at your terminal.

 ## Installation